Feyerabend/bb/workbook/projects/ch07/ps/ps/12/SMALL-PS.md

-Creating a ``minimal instruction set'' for a PostScript interpreter requires focusing on the core operations needed to manipulate the graphics state, manage the stack, and execute drawing commands.
+Creating a 'minimal instruction set' for a PostScript interpreter requires focusing on the core operations needed to manipulate the graphics state, manage the stack, and execute drawing commands.